There are six research routes available within the Department of Mechanical and Aeronautical Engineering:

 Applicants should have a record of high academic achievement.
 The minimum requirement is a good first undergraduate MEng degree or MSc in a relevant subject from a UK university, or a recognised equivalent from an overseas institution.

 In exceptional cases, we will consider applications from individuals who has a BEng degree in a relevant discipline but with a first class honours and relevant work experience.
 We will also consider applications from individuals with extensive professional experience in the area of their proposed research.

 Proof of English language proficiency is required for applicants whose first language is not English.
-We require a minimum IELTS score of 6.5 with a minimum of 6.0 in each of the four components.
+We require a minimum IELTS overall score of 6.5 with a minimum of 6.0 in each of the four components.

 Please note that the UK Border Agency currently requires us to confirm that you are at level B2 or above in all components of English before issuing visa documents.

 Please also note that due to changes in the UKVI's list of SELTs we are no longer able to accept TOEFL as evidence of English language for students who require a CAS as of April 2014.